Accounting · Reconciliation services

 Reconciliation vs audit, vs feeds, vs hope.

 Monthly confirmation that book balances match external sources — statements, schedules, filings, processor reports.
-Investigation and resolution of differences.
+Investigation and resolution of differences, with the reconciliation-discrepancy account cleared to zero rather than left as a plug.
 Documentation that the account is reconciled.
 The verification step inside month-end close.

 Reconciliation is the floor every other report stands on.